 - If the origin of the call is trusted, the OSP follows normal SHAKEN policy and generates a signed Identity Header with a SHAKEN PASSPorT giving the call A-level attestation.

-- The enterprise Identity Header field and the OSP Identity Header are both passed through to the terminating service provider (TSP).
+- The enterprise Identity Header field and the OSP Identity Header field are both passed through to the terminating service provider (TSP).

 - The additional information included with the enterprise Identity Header field is optionally used by the terminating service provider analytics and call validation treatment functions when presenting the inbound call to the subscriber.